Boot a Portable VirtualBox from USB

 Is Portable VirtualBox compatible with all operating systems?

-It primarily supports Windows hosts but can run guest OSes like Linux, macOS (with tweaks), and Windows.
+It primarily supports Windows as the host OS but can run a variety of guest systems, including Linux, Windows, and macOS (with extra configuration).

 How do I create a bootable USB for Portable VirtualBox?

-Use tools like Universal USB Installer or YUMI to create bootable USB drives.
+Use tools like Universal USB Installer or YUMI to prepare a bootable USB drive.

 Does USB VirtualBox support 64-bit guests?

-Yes, if 64-bit support is enabled in VM settings and hardware virtualization (VT-x/AMD-V) is available on the host.
+Yes, as long as 64-bit support is enabled in the VM settings and your host system supports hardware virtualization (VT-x or AMD-V).

 What are the advantages of portable VirtualBox?